rinigus/pure-maps/routers/README.md

 Use `~/.local/share/harbour-whogo-maps/routers` as a local installation directory in which to place your files.
-Since routers require QML files and include `"../qml"` in their source, add a symbolic link at `~/.local/share/harbour-whogo-maps/qml` pointing to `/usr/share/harbour-whogo-maps/qml`.
+Since routers require QML files and include `"../qml"` in their source, add a symbolic link `~/.local/share/harbour-whogo-maps/qml` pointing to `/usr/share/harbour-whogo-maps/qml`.
 Restart WhoGo Maps, and your router should be loaded, listed and available for use.
 During development,